 What are we doing?

-The Department is pleased to have submitted its application for a Bronze Award on 29 April.
 To help develop and deliver the submission we established a steering group in the department and have developed an action plan that sets out initiatives and actions which will drive improvements for our students and staff.

 Bronze awards recognise that an institution/ department has a solid foundation for eliminating gender bias and for developing an inclusive culture, which values all staff.
 This includes: